chokevin8/chokevin8.github.io/_posts/2023-04-15-stable-diffusion-part2.md

 are further apart).
 </p>
 <p>
-The "KL" stands for the Kullback-Leibler (KL) divergence, that is additionally added to the loss function of the VAEs.
+The "KL" stands for the <i>Kullback-Leibler (KL) divergence</i>, that is additionally added to the loss function of the VAEs.
 The KL-divergence essentially measures the distance between two probability distributions, and minimizing this essentially brings the above clusters "more together".
 More on VAEs and KL-regularization can be covered later, but this is not the current focus of this blog, so I will keep it brief.
 </p>